marble figure of Michelangelo carving the head of Faun

 FREE INTERNATIONAL AND DOMESTIC SHIPPING *

-A magnificent 19th century Italian carved white Carrara marble figure of young Michelangelo carving the head of Faun by Pietro Bazzanti (1825-1895).
+A magnificent museum quality 19th century Italian carved white Carrara marble figure of young Michelangelo carving the head of Faun by Pietro Bazzanti (1825-1895).

 The richly detailed Michelangelo standing holding a hammer and chisel while carving the head of Faun, a symbol of fertility.
 Finely executed with intricate detail throughout.
 This lovely statue is raised on a green marble pedestal with octagon base.